-Fiat S.p.A.’s losses in Europe have declined as CEO Sergio Marchionne reduced its investments in the region and postponed the launch of several new models.
-According to Fiat’s statement, it had a loss of 184 million euros ($226 million) before interest, taxes and one-time items in Europe, the Middle East and Africa.
+The losses incurred by Italian carmaker Fiat S.p.A. in Europe have declined as its chief executive officer Sergio Marchionne managed to reduce its investments in the region and even postponed the launch of several new models.
+According to statement from Fiat, it posted a loss of around EUR184 million ($226 million) before interest, taxes and one-time items in Europe, the Middle East and Africa.

-A year earlier, it had a pro-forma loss of 406 million euros.
-If Chrysler Group is included, Fiat’s group trading profit would nearly double to 1.01 billion euros from 525 million euros.
-It was able to surpass the 957.8 million-euro average of the estimates from the four analysts in Bloomberg’s survey.
+A year earlier, the Italian carmaker had a pro-forma loss of around EUR406 million.
+If Chrysler Group is included, the trading profit of the Fiat group would nearly double to around EUR1.01 billion from 525 million euros.
+It was able to surpass the EUR957.8 million average of the estimates from the four analysts in Bloomberg’s survey.

-In June 2011, Chrysler (which is now controlled by Fiat) was consolidated into Fiat results.
-In Marchionne’s interview last month, he said that Fiat has cut European spending by 500 million euros in 2012 due to five consecutive years of declining sales in the region.
+In June 2011, Chrysler -- which is now controlled by Fiat -- was consolidated into Fiat results.
+In Marchionne’s interview last month, he said that the Italian carmaker has cut its European spending by around EUR500 million in 2012 due to five consecutive years of declining sales in the region.

 Marchionne said that the company is reconsidering its plan to build the Grand Punto hatchback, which was initially set to be built in 2013.
 He said back then that it may be included in the partnership that Fiat may establish.
-Fiat maintained its prediction that this year’s trading profit will range from 3.8 billion euros to 4.5 billion euros.
-At the end of last year, it closed a plant in Sicily.
+Fiat maintained its prediction that the trading profit for this will range from EUR3.8 billion to around EUR4.5 billion.
+At the end of last year, the Italian company closed a plant in Sicily.

 A second plant in Italy may also be shut very soon.
-Marchionne anticipates that the car market will stay at this level for 2 to 3 more years.
-On July 3, Marchionne said that the decision would depend on whether Fiat and its unions will be able to achieve a workable plan to use additional capacity to produce cars for North America.
+As Marchionne anticipates that the car market will stay at this level for between two and three more years.
+On July 3, Marchionne said that the decision would depend on whether the Italian carmaker and its unions will be able to achieve a workable plan to use additional capacity to produce cars for the North American market.